AI in Pharma: The Growing Number of Pharmaceutical Use Cases

 Specifically, functions that can lead to the next wave of pioneering, venture-backed startups.

-Let's examine these opportunity areas for assessing AI-enabled tech for pharma.
+Let's examine these opportunity areas.

 1) Clinical trials

 Clinical trials help get new medicine approved for use.
-But The current clinical trial landscape is marked by inefficiencies.
+But the current clinical trial landscape is marked by inefficiencies.
 Problems tied to drug candidate enrollment, protocol optimization, data management, and diversity and inclusion remain prevalent.

 Together, these issues contribute to prolonged timelines and escalated costs.